Published on 22 November 2021

 According to the 2011 Census, 30.4 per cent of households in Belfast include dependent children compared with the NI average of 36.5 per cent.
 11.0 per cent of households consist of a lone parent and a dependant child or children, compared with the NI average of 8.1 per cent.
 Over 94 per cent of lone parents in Belfast are female.11.8 per cent of Belfast residents provide unpaid care for a dependant adult, slightly higher than the NI average of 11.0 per cent.

-United Nations Human Rights Office of the High Commissioner: Language Rights of Linguistic Minorities Handbook (this opens as a Word document)
+United Nations Human Rights Office of the High Commissioner: Language Rights of Linguistic Minorities (link opens in new window)

-NISRA Statistics bulletin 28 June 2013 (this opens in a new window as a PDF)
+NISRA Statistics bulletin 28 June 2013 (this opens as a PDF in new window)

 A newcomer pupil is one who has enrolled in a school but who does not have the satisfactory language skills to participate fully in the school curriculum, and the wider environment, and does not have a language in common with the teacher, whether that is English or Irish.
 It does not refer to indigenous pupils who choose to attend an Irish medium school.